nohkumado/magicmirror/README.md

 # magicmirror
-My magig mirror stuff:
+My magic mirror stuff:

-for the moment only the beginning of a compliments file in french
+for the moment only
+- the beginning of a compliments file in french
+- my configuration